jongmin-oh/jongmin-oh/README.md

 # Hello!
 Nice to meet you. 👋

-I'm a ML engineer working at a startup.

 ## 💼 Experience

 I'm graduate of the AI program at [LIKELION](https://www.likelion.net) Education Institution, 1st batch. <br>